 A valid will has many advantages.
-You can name your choice of personal representative to administer your estate in a manner you choose.
-You can name your heirs, and you can also omit certain members of your family who stand to inherit from you if you do not have a will.
-You are not compelled to provide for each and every adult heir if you do not wish to do so.
-For example, if you feel you have provided enough for your adult child throughout their lifetime, you may state so in your will.
+You can name your choice of personal representative to administer your estate in the manner you choose.
+You can also name your heirs and omit certain members of your family who stand to inherit from you if you do not have a will.
+For instance, if you feel you have provided enough for your adult child throughout their lifetime, you may make provisions in your will for your grandchildren.

 Some parents do not wish to give any further assets to wayward adult children.
-However stating so in a will needs to be done carefully to avoid will contests and a battle in probate court.
-Attorney J. Robert Parke believes it is important to be candid about your long-term goals for your wealth.
-There is no one-size-fits all will when it comes to providing for your family’s needs.
-He will help you draft a will to clearly express your wishes about distributing your assets and property.
+However, stating so in a will needs to be done carefully to avoid will contests and a battle in probate court.
+Mr. Parke believes it is vital to be candid about your long-term goals for your wealth and that there is no one-size-fits-all will when it comes to providing for your family’s needs and realizing your intent.
+He will help you draft a will to clearly express your wishes about distributing your assets.